memfault/interrupt/_posts/2020-06-23-device-firmware-update-cookbook.md

 }
 ```

 Writing the data is relatively straightforward.
-For flash memory you'll
+For flash memory, you'll
-typically erase the releavant sector, then use the `page_program` function
+typically erase the relevant sector, then use the `page_program` function
 provided with your flash driver to write new data.
 Make sure however that you do
 not write the image header during this process.
 The header will only be written
 during the "commit" phase.

 We've covered how to verify an image in the previous section.
-Here again we may
+Here again, we may
 check the CRC, or verify a cryptographic signature.

 If at any point the update is interrupted, the header will be missing and our
-Loader will refuse to load image.
+Loader will refuse to load the image.
 Once everything checks out, we *commit* the
 image by writing the header.
 This marks the image as valid and allows it to be
 loaded.